benjamin-ngandwe/virtual-cybersecurity-lab-NETWORKWALKS-B083-WK1/README.md

 ## NAT Vs NAT Network
 A NAT Network allows multiple virtual machines to communicate with each other while also providing internet access through network address translation, making it ideal for building a multi-machine cybersecurity lab.

+## Virtual Machine Networking
+I learned how VirtualBox network adapters connect virtual machines to different network environments and how network settings influence communication between the virtual machines.

+## VM Snapshots
+I learned the importance of creating a clean snapshot before carrying out risky or experimental activities, providing a reliable recovery point that can be restored during future cybersecurity exercises.